zlach/mern-template-front/README.md

+Intended for use with mern-template-back

-To run this you need a .env in the root with the following variables:
+You need a .env in the root with the following variables:

 REACT_APP_BASE_URL='http://localhost:3000'
 REACT_APP_API_URL='http://localhost:3001'